-With audit logging, configuration changes to the Cisco Unified Communications Manager system gets logged in separate log files for auditing.
-The Cisco Audit Event Service, which displays under Control Center-Network Services in Cisco Unified Serviceability, monitors and logs any configuration change to the Cisco Unified Communications Manager system by a user or as a result of the user action.
-For a Cisco Unified Communications Manager Business Edition system, this service supports both Cisco Unified Communications Manager and Cisco Unified Communications.
+With audit logging, configuration changes to the Cisco Unified Communications Manager or Cisco Unity Connection system get logged in separate log files for auditing.
+The Cisco Audit Event Service, which displays under Control Center-Network Services in Cisco Unified Serviceability, monitors and logs any configuration change to the Cisco Unified Communications Manager or Cisco Unity Connection system by a user or as a result of the user action.
+For a Cisco Unified Communications Manager Business Edition 5000 system, this service supports both Cisco Unified Communications Manager and Cisco Unity Connection.